-Cysts are common and can occur on all parts of the bodies.
+Cysts are common and can occur on all parts of the body.
 They may occur as a result of injury or infection, around a clogged pore, or around a foreign body like a splinter or even a new earring.
 Cysts are extremely slow-growing, painless, and they feel smooth.
 Many people describe their cyst as feeling like there’s a pea stuck below their skin.
 In some cases, a cortisone injection may be enough to shrink the cyst.
-When cysts become irritated, inflamed, or filled with fluid, don’t respond to cortisone medications, or the cyst is formed around a foreign body, surgical extraction may be necessary.
+When cysts become irritated, inflamed, or filled with fluid, don’t respond to cortisone medications, or the cyst is formed around a foreign body, a surgical extraction may be necessary.

 Open & Closed Comedo